We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

-Though they're not power showers we've decided to include gravity showers partly to provide a benchmark against which to compare power showers and partly because they have significant plus points.
+We’ve decided to include gravity showers partly to provide a benchmark against which to compare power showers and partly because they have significant plus points.

-Taking the obvious negative point first, gravity showers generally lack power, providing low flow rates and a weak spray but this isn't always the case.
-If a gravity shower is sited on the ground floor of a house and the cold tank which supplies water for the shower is in the loft, good shower flow rates can be achieved, particularly if the right shower head, mixing valve and pipe sizes are used.
+Taking the obvious negative point first, gravity showers generally lack power, providing low flow rates and a weak spray but this isn’t always the case.
+If a gravity shower is sited on the ground floor of a house and the cold tank which supplies water for the shower is in the loft, good flow rates can be achieved, particularly if the right shower head, mixing valve and pipe sizes are used.

 In hard water areas lime scale is a problem but that applies to power showers too and we'll look at lime scale later.

 The flow rate of a gravity shower depends on a number of factors.
 The bigger the distance vertically between the shower head and the level of water in the cold tank, the faster the shower will flow.
 Extra height adds far more than the extra resistance in the pipes but horizontal pipe runs just add resistance and should be kept as short as possible.
-In flats where the cold tank can't be sited in a loft, gravity showers give very poor flow rates and in flats where Fortic™ type cylinders are used (these have a
+In flats where the cold tank can’t be sited in a loft, gravity showers give very poor flow rates; in flats where Fortic™ type cylinders are used (these have a small cold tank built directly onto the top of the hot water cylinder) gravity showers are almost useless.

 Flow rate also depends on pipe sizing, the bigger the pipes the better.
 Different pipe materials can be significant; some of the newer plastic pipes are very smooth bored and have low resistance to water flow.
 They can also be "cabled" through in continuous lengths with very few joints.
 All pipe joints add significant resistance and for best results with copper pipes the pipes should be fully de-burred.

 To get a good gravity shower everything must be done to maximise flow.
 A high flow shower head should be used.
-It may be possible to enlarge the holes in the shower head.
+It may be possible to enlarge the holes in the head.

 Finally, if flow matters more than looks, use two full-bore lever valves in place of a mixing valve, one on the hot and one on the cold.
 Tee them together and use a fixed shower head with enlarged holes.
 It may not be pretty but it will be quiet, reliable, have good flow rates and be much less susceptible to lime scale problems.
-Back to the Top

 Electric showers use mains pressure cold water and don't need a stored hot water supply.
 The heating unit is contained within a small packaged shower unit attached to the wall.
 The heating element is several times more powerful than an electric kettle, allowing the water to be heated from cold as it passes over the element.